 Your bedroom is musty

 Although you vacuum and dust, you actually need to move your chest of drawers, desks, and other furniture to thoroughly clean.
 Pull your bed away from the wall, and you might be shocked to see just how much crud is collecting just behind your head.
 And remember to regularly wash your bedding—once every one to two weeks—and make sure you have a good mattress protector.
 Turn it every couple of months, and vacuum it when you do.
-Look out for these cleaning mistakes that actually make your home dirtier.

 You wear your shoes inside the house

 You wouldn’t roll around a public bathroom, but nearly everyone would walk around one and then walk around their house in the same shoes.
 Given that you roll on your carpets with your kids or the dog and put your feet up on the coffee table, you might want to leave the shoes at the door.
 Researchers from the University of Arizona found that shoes can track in 400,000-plus bacteria per shoe, including E. coli, a strain that’s known to cause nasty gastrointestinal distress.
 Don’t miss these other reasons you shouldn’t wear your shoes in the house.

 You may unknowingly be inviting allergens into your yard that cause your stuffy nose, watery eyes, sneezing, and breathing trouble.
 If you have allergies, the Old Farmer’s Almanac recommends the following: